zainezq/bookQuery/README.md

 ## How to Run

 To run the project, follow these steps:
 1. Set up the database by importing the `books.sql` file into your PostgreSQL database.
+To do this, open your PSQL shell, connect to the default port, enter your username and password.
+Then run the command:
+` \i 'C:/Users/YourUsername/Downloads/books.sql' `
+changing as necessary to where you saved the books.sql
+2. in the Credentials.java class, change the `USERNAME` and `PASSWORD` to the one you used in PSQL.
-2. Compile the Java files.
+3. Compile the Java files.
-3. Run the `BooksDatabaseServer.java` to start the server.
+4. Run the `BooksDatabaseServer.java` to start the server.
-4. Run the `BooksDatabaseClient.java` to start the client application.
+5. Run the `BooksDatabaseClient.java` to start the client application.

 ## Sample Outputs